aprismatic/prismadb/README.md

 GO

 -- Arithmetic operations over encrypted values
-SELECT TT.a, TT.b, TT.a + TT.b AS [SUM], TT.b * TT.a AS [MUL], (TT.b * TT.a) + TT.b AS [EXPR]
+SELECT a, b, a + b AS [SUM], b * a AS [MUL], (b * a) + b AS [EXPR] FROM   TT
-FROM   TT
-WHERE  TT.b = 2
+WHERE  b = 2
 GO
 ```

-Connect to the database server directly (find IP address by calling the `get-SQL-Server-IPAddr.ps1` script, the port is 1433) using any database management tool (SSMS, HeidiSQL, dbeaver) and ensure that the database is indeed encrypted.
+Connect to the database server directly (find IP address by calling the `get-SQL-Server-IPAddr.ps1` script, the port is 1433) using any database management tool (SSMS, HeidiSQL, dbeaver) and see the partially encrypted database as it is stored on the server.